Margaret Pericak-Vance, Ph.D.

 - Director, John P. Hussman Institute for Human Genomics

-- Executive Vice Chair, Dr. John T. Macdonald Foundation Professor of Human Genetics
+- Executive Vice Chair, Dr. John T. Macdonald Foundation Department of Human Genetics

 - Whole-exome sequencing links a variant in DHDDS to retinitis pigmentosa.